-- Grades are permanent and may not be changed except in case of error or the student retaking the course.
+- \ Grades are permanent and may not be changed except in case of error or the student retaking the course.
 After an instructor has certified a grade to the Registrar, he/she may change it before the end of the next regular grading period only if there was an error in calculating or recording the grade.
 The change must be made in writing on the proper Change of Grade Form and have the signed approval of the Dean.
 Copies of the Change of Grade Form and the petition for an Incomplete Form are attached.
 Please, note that the student should initiate the petition for an incomplete.
-It is advisable but not required that the student sign the form.
-At the very least, the student must agree to receive an incomplete.
-If the student is not available, then the Instructor may submit an incomplete form without the student's signature. - Repeat Courses: Courses repeated following first enrollment in the course count only once in computing the cumulative grade point average.
-In such cases, the most recent grade is counted rather than any previous grade(s) received. - Pass/Fail Courses: Only a few special courses are offered on a pass/fail basis.
+At the very least, the student must agree to receive an incomplete and sign the form. - \ Repeat Courses: Courses repeated following first enrollment in the course count only once in computing the cumulative grade point average.
+In such cases, the most recent grade is counted rather than any previous grade(s) received. - \ Pass/Fail Courses: Only a few special courses are offered on a pass/fail basis.